microsoft/PowerApps-Samples/cds/orgsvc/C#/InitializeRecordFromExisting/README.md

 ### Setup

 1. Checks for the current version of the org.
-2. The `CreateRequiredRecords` method creates any entity records that this sample requires.
+2. The `CreateRequiredRecords` method creates any table records that this sample requires.

 ### Demonstrate